- The Age Pension is usually reviewed and increased every March, July and September

 Everyone on the Age Pension will receive their payment fortnightly, however, there are some instances where you can receive these payments weekly.

-You do not receive any more pay than you would be eligible for, your fortnightly payment is simply split into smaller payments.
+If you are at financial risk and arrange for weekly payments through a Social Service Government program, you do not receive any more pay than you would be eligible for and your fortnightly payment is simply split into smaller payments.

 To receive this, you will need to talk to Services Australia about why you require this payment structure.
 They will ask you about your budget and rent, money problems you are experiencing, and questions about where you live.